00jferna/Meetup_Clone/README_OLD.md

       "name": "Tennis Group First Meet and Greet", "type": "Online",
       "capacity": 10,
-      "price": 18.50,
+      "price": 18.5,
       "description": "The first meet and greet for our group!
 Come say hello!", "startDate": "2021-11-19 20:00:00",
-      "endDate": "2021-11-19 22:00:00",
+      "endDate": "2021-11-19 22:00:00"
     }
     ```

-* Error Response: Body validation errors
+- Error Response: Body validation errors

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "venueId": "Venue does not exist",
+        "Venue does not exist",
-        "name": "Name must be at least 5 characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
+        "Name must be at least 5 characters",
+        "Type must be Online or In person",
+        "Capacity must be an integer",
-        "price": "Price is invalid",
+        "Price is invalid",
-        "description": "Description is required",
+        "Description is required",
-        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
+        "Start date must be in the future",
+        "End date is less than start date"
+      ]
     }
     ```

-* Error response: Couldn't find a Group with the specified id
+- Error response: Couldn't find a Group with the specified id

-  * Status Code: 404
+  - Status Code: 404
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {